atlassistant/chatl/README.md

 # Entities and intents can define arbitrary properties that will be made available
 # to generators.
 # For snips, `type`, `extensible` and `strictness` are used for example.
+# If the type value could not be found in the entities declaration, it will assume its a builtin one
+# and on snips, it will prepend the 'snips/' automatically

 @[date](type=datetime)
   tomorrow